BSc Accounting and Finance is accredited by the United Arab Emirates Ministry of Education

 Why study this course?

 Accounting and finance is a universal language that crosses borders.
 Our globally respected programme teaches you the roles and responsibilities that apply in whichever country you choose to practise in.
-Our programmes are aligned with professional accounting bodies across the globe and you will benefit from nine exemptions including ACCA, CIMA and CPA Australia.
+Our programmes are aligned with professional accounting bodies across the globe and you will benefit from six exemptions including ACCA, CIMA and CPA Australia.

 - Our student-staff ratio is small, so you will get to know your tutor personally and will be able to tailor your study to your personal needs

 - Benefit from collaboration with the UK campus and access highly qualified lecturers, who will share their international experience to offer you an enriched education

 - You can take an international exchange period in your second year at a number of partner institutions across the world